Siddhant-K-code/cleanup-gitpod-environments/README.md

 ## Cleanup Criteria 🔍

 An environment is deleted only if ALL conditions are met:
+- It is a environment running in Remote runner.
+- Currently in STOPPED or UNSPECIFIED phase
 - Not started for X days (configurable)
-- Currently in STOPPED phase
 - No uncommitted changes
 - No unpushed commits